fraserxu/electron-pdf/README.md

     -s | --printSelectionOnly  Boolean - Whether to print selection only false - default

     -t | --trustRemoteContent  Boolean - Whether to trust remote content loaded in the Electron webview.
 False by default.
+    --type                     String - The type of export, will dictate the output file type.  'png': PNG image, anything else: PDF File

     -w | --outputWait          Integer – Time to wait (in MS) between page load and PDF creation.
                                          If used in conjunction with -e this will override the default timeout of 10 seconds